 The alarming figures prompted a senior HSE official to warn women against bottle feeding their children.

-Environment Minister Alan Kelly now wants to roll out a grant scheme by the end of the summer aimed at providing assistance to low-income households forced to replace lead plumbing in their homes.
+According to my friend, who is a plumber in Temecula – environment Minister Alan Kelly now wants to roll out a grant scheme by the end of the summer aimed at providing assistance to low-income households forced to replace lead plumbing in their homes.

 The move comes despite the Government insisting as recently as last September that none would be introduced.

 Government sources also admitted last night that although the Environment Protection Agency (EPA) has been warning about lead levels for years, the extent of the problem in public buildings is still unknown.

 The HSE, Department of Education and other public bodies have now been ordered to audit their buildings and identify any issues.